 Together with Maria J. Stephan, she won the 2013 Grawemeyer Award for Ideas Improving World Order, which is presented annually in recognition of outstanding proposals for creating a more just and peaceful world order.
 Their book, Why Civil Resistance Works: The Strategic Logic of Nonviolent Conflict (Columbia University Press, 2011), also won the 2012 Woodrow Wilson Foundation Award, given annually by the American Political Science Association in recognition of the best book on government, politics, or international affairs published in the U.S. in the previous calendar year.

 Before coming to DU, she taught at Wesleyan University, where she was the 2010 recipient of the Carol A. Baker Memorial Prize for excellence in junior faculty research and teaching.
 She has also held visiting appointments at Harvard University’s Kennedy School of Government, Stanford University, UC-Berkeley, and the University of Maryland.
-She is currently an Academic Adviser at the International Center on Nonviolent Conflict and serves as a Board Member of the International Security and Arms Control Section of the American Political Science Association.
+She is currently an Academic Adviser at the International Center on Nonviolent Conflict, a Board Member of the International Security and Arms Control Section of the American Political Science Association, and a Term Member at the Council on Foreign Relations.

 Chenoweth’s work is published in International Security, The Journal of Politics, American Sociological Review, Annual Review of Political Science, The Journal of Peace Research, Political Research Quarterly, Defense and Security Analysis, and Review of Policy Research.
-She also co-edited Rethinking Violence: States and Non-State Actors in Conflict (MIT Press, 2010) with Adria Lawrence of Yale University and has contributed chapters to numerous edited volumes.
+She edited Political Violence (Sage, 2013) and also co-edited Rethinking Violence: States and Non-State Actors in Conflict (MIT Press, 2010) with Adria Lawrence of Yale University.

 Chenoweth has presented her research all over the world at various academic conferences, government workshops, and international governmental organizations including a recent appearance at the 2013 World Summit of Nobel Peace Prize Laureates held in Warsaw.
 Her research and commentary has been featured in The New York Times, The Washington Post, Foreign Affairs, Foreign Policy, The Economist, The Boston Globe, The Christian Science Monitor, TEDxBoulder, and elsewhere.
 Along with Barbara F. Walter of UCSD, Chenoweth hosts the blog Political Violence @ a Glance, which won an OAIS Award for Best Group Blog in 2014 and Most Promising New Blog in 2013.
 She also hosts a blog called Rational Insurgent and has been an occasional blogger at The Monkey Cage and Duck of Minerva.
 As Senior Consultant at Denver Global Security Analytics, LLC, she has provided security analysis to a variety of private, government, and educational groups.